Vincenzo Peruggia: Motivations

 Put on trial, the court agreed to some extent that Peruggia committed his crime for patriotic reasons and gave him a lenient sentence.
 He was sent to jail for one year and 15 days but was hailed as a great patriot in Italy and on appeal served only seven months.
 The invocation of mental infirmity was confirmed by a riddle posed to him by the court psychiatrist Paolo Amaldi, who took up his post on 24 May 1914.
 The riddle was "There are two birds in a tree.
 If a hunter shoots one of them, how many are left in the tree?"
 As Peruggia replied "One!", Amaldi called him "imbecile" as the answer to the riddle was zero because the other bird would have escaped.
 This, alongside popular pressure, had the effect of inducing the court to grant him extenuating circumstances and to impose the lenient sentence.
 After Peruggia's arrest, the patriotic Peruggism died down as most people were disappointed in Peruggia's calibre, and he has since been compared more to Lee Harvey Oswald than the criminal mastermind he was originally imagined.
 In the words of Donald Sassoon in his book Becoming Mona Lisa, "[Peruggia] was, quite clearly, a classic loser."

-Peruggia, who could not pay his hotel bill, ultimately did not profit from his theft and did not make any money from it.
-If he wanted to make money from a theft, he could have stolen from the Louvre a 140-carat diamond or take gold objects to melt them, without ever being caught.
-At the same time, money was on his mind, and his notebook before the theft contained names of billionaires like John D. Rockefeller and Andrew Carnegie.
-Peruggia had traveled to London to try to sell the Mona Lisa, as also evidenced by the court trial, where it was revealed that the dealer Duveen had laughed at him.
+Peruggia had traveled to London to try to sell the Mona Lisa, as also evidenced by the court trial, where it was revealed that the dealer Joseph Duveen had laughed at him.
+Peruggia ultimately did not profit from his theft.
 Another theory later emerged, claiming the theft may have been encouraged or masterminded by Eduardo de Valfierno, a con man who had commissioned the French art forger Yves Chaudron to make copies of the painting so he could sell them as the missing original.
 The copies would have gone up in value if the original were stolen.
 This theory is based entirely on a 1932 article by former Hearst journalist Karl Decker in The Saturday Evening Post.
 Decker claimed to have known Valfierno and heard the story from him in 1913, promising not to print it until he learned of Valfierno's death.
 There is no external confirmation for this theory.